Incidentallyb/vector/content/emails/barry-change-thanks.md

   - init|start|mice|tubes|step|share|change|fish
   - init|start|mice|tubes|step|share|change|pigs
 author: Dr. Barry Taylor
-subject: Email subject content [cCc]
+subject: Adaptations to the model
 ---

 Thank you for your email and the careful consideration in our approach going forward.
 I will make the requested changes.

 Many Thanks,